-Accurate illustrations of various species of wolf; in the gallery is the Arctic Wolf, Ethiopian Wolf, Timber or Gray Wolf, Maned Wolf, Mexican Wolf and Red Wolf.
+Accurate illustrations of various species of wolf; in the gallery is the Arctic Wolf, Ethiopian Wolf, Iberian Wolf, Maned Wolf, Timber or Gray Wolf, Mexican Wolf and Red Wolf.
 All illustrations are hand drawn and expertly rendered.
 Most illustrations are available in both line art and full color.
 High quality prints made on acid-free archival paper are available of all drawings in the gallery.
 If you do not see the animal you're looking for please contact the artist to make a suggestion.
 Custom illustrations of specific animals can be ordered as well.
 For more information and pricing please call 1 (800) 913-7906 or send an email to the artist.
 All drawings shown are available in both B&W line art versions and color

 The animal drawings are also available for stock art illustration.

 Many years ago I was hiking on a piece of land near a house my parents owned in northern Minnesota.
 As I walked down a fire road not far from the small town of Hill City, I noticed a very large dog cross the road about 500 years in front of me.
 I remember thinking to myself what a huge dog I was looking at.
 Before it passed out of site into the brush, it suddenly dawned on me that I was not looking at a domestic dog, but rather a Timber Wolf.
 I was amazed a little nervous.
 But as I realized that the large predator meant me no harm, I began to appreciate the encounter and how few people in the world would have the same experience as I had just had.
 From that time I had a new appreciation for these wonderful wild canids.
 I'm going to try and If you have a request or suggestion to add another species here, please send me an email.